 Strategic Philanthropy During COVID-19

 As COVID-19 continues to amplify the inequities in our world, philanthropy has become more important than ever.
-Join Aneil Gokhale, Director of Philanthropy at Toronto Foundation, guest speakers, Heather Keachie, J.D. of Gardiner Roberts LLP, and Scott Dickenson, CFA, MBA of Northwood Family Office on June 15th, 2020 at 10:00am EST to learn more about the philanthropic landscape amid the COVID-19 crisis, and how Toronto Foundation has responded by shining a light on the most vulnerable in our community through the Better Toronto Coalition.
+Listen to Aneil Gokhale, Director of Philanthropy at Toronto Foundation, guest speakers, Heather Keachie, J.D. of Gardiner Roberts LLP, and Scott Dickenson, CFA, MBA of Northwood Family Office to learn more about the philanthropic landscape amid the COVID-19 crisis, and how Toronto Foundation has responded by shining a light on the most vulnerable in our community through the Better Toronto Coalition.
 Guest speakers will share how they have adapted their efforts to meet their clients planning needs during these unprecedented times.